 Factors That Decrease A Maine Coons Lifespan

-Despite being a very hardy cat breed, the Maine Coon cat is still predisposed to developing a few health issues, which may reduce their overall lifespan.
-These include:
+Despite being a very hardy cat breed, the Maine Coon cat is still predisposed to developing a few health issues, which may reduce its overall lifespan.

 - Hip Dysplasia